gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 });
 ```

-Now you can add the `using Gaois.QueryLogger` directive to any C# file to access the library's methods.
+Now you can add the `using Gaois.QueryLogger` directive to any C# file to access the library's methods and services.

 ## Usage